How To Write During Anxious Times

 In this published essay from 2016, I list a few of the poems that, for years and years, have been my emotional “blankies.”
 Find yours.
 Read them again.
 Learn them by heart.

-Speaking of fear and courage, sometimes, the most courageous thing we can do is to look away from the crisis playing out on our TV screens.
+Some days, the most courageous thing we can do is take a moment to look away from the crisis playing out on our TV and phone screens.
 Use the salvaged time for a few minutes of comfort, joy and writing.
+Oh!
+And you know that tiny, post-bereavement notebook I wrote it?
+I recently found it in a bedroom drawer.
+The writing was actually quite good.
+I salvaged a few pieces for poems.

-Contact me to learn more about this and my other narrative medicine or writing in healthcare programs.
+Contact me or check out my news page to learn more about this and other writing opportunities.